 I am SO excited to show you this gorgeous symmetrical butterfly craft!
 It’s super easy to do, using a classic preschool art technique – ink blot painting.
 Toddlers and preschoolers will totally love the process, but the results are so beautiful, your big kids will want to make these butterflies too!

-You know what I’m talking about though, right?
-Every kids has made art this way at one time or another.
+You’re probably familiar with the technique.
+I think every kid has made art this way at one time or another.
 You blob your paint on one half of a piece of paper, fold the paper over, and then open it up to reveal a perfectly symmetrical piece of art.

 It’s gorgeous, isn’t it?